JERUKA9/uos/readme.txt

 .
 Listen to multiple inputs and outputs.

-uos uses the PortAudio, SndFile and Mpg123 audio libraries.
+uos uses the SoundTouch, PortAudio, SndFile and Mpg123 audio libraries.

 Included in the package:
 .
 Examples fpGUI, LCL(Lazarus) and console.